sunrise-php/docs/docs/reference/controller-annotations.md

 ## Consumes

-Sets the media type(s) consumed by an operation.
+Sets a media type(s) consumed by an operation.

-> 💡 **Tip**: This annotation can be applied not only to an action but also to a class and even to its parent classes.
+> This annotation can be applied not only to an action but also to a class and even to its parent classes.

 ```php
 use App\Dictionary\MediaType;